jedrzejwalega/jedrzejwalega.github.io/wip/lora.md

 But before we do that we need to answer two important questions:
 1) **How do we add a smaller adaptation matrix to the original one?**
-Just imagine that we've reduced the adaptation matrix to an arbitrary size of 20 x 20, because we think that we will have only 400 core parameters.
-How do add 20 x 20 matrix to the original 400 x 400?
+Just imagine that we've reduced the adaptation matrix to an arbitrary size of 20 x 20, because we think that we will have only 400 (20 * 20) core parameters.
+How to add a 20 x 20 matrix to the original 400 x 400?
 2) **What dimensions should our adaptation matrix be?**
 The low-rank intrinsic dimension property of the model says that a fraction of its parameters should be enough to represent the patters learned by the model.
 But how many parameters is that exactly?
 400?
 1000?
 We can't just take a wild guess.